HOMEBLOGINQUIRYSEARCH

 signs of brain cancer in adults, symptoms of brain cancer in adults, types of brain tumors in young adults, most common primary brain tumor in adults

-Treatment for brain tumors also may involve clinical trials.
-Clinical trials are research studies that test new treatments in people.
+Treatment for brain tumors may also involve clinical trials, which are research studies that test new treatments in humans.

 People with brain tumors may also receive palliative care, which is caring to relieve symptoms and improve quality of life without treating the underlying disease.